Put Your Hearts Up: After release

-In a 2020 interview with Zach Sang for Positions, Grande retracted her statements about "hating" the song, saying she felt she was in an uncomfortable position at the time about her music career and felt that her fans wanted to hear a bubblegum pop song due to her Cat persona on Victorious.
-She also went on to state that although she doesn't dislike the song, she felt it would have been a better fit for another artist interested in pursuing bubblegum pop as Grande had no interest in recording music of that genre.

 Music video

 The music video for "Put Your Hearts Up" was shot on November 23, 2011.
 It was directed by Meiert Avis and Jeremy Alter.
 On February 14, 2012, the official music video was uploaded on YouTube under ArianaGrandeVevo at a length of 3 minutes and 49 seconds.
-The video has gained more than 40 million views as of May 2014.
+The video had gained more than 40 million views as of May 2014.
 In the video, Grande walks through the streets of a city sending love to lonely people while dancing and singing.
 Prior to this, the video had been uploaded by other channels.

-Later in March 2013, when "The Way" music video was released, the music video for "Put Your Hearts Up" was made private on Grande's Vevo account at Grande's request.
+Later in March 2013, when "The Way" music video was released, the music video for "Put Your Hearts Up" was made unlisted on Grande's Vevo account at Grande's request.
 The video was then made public again in April 2014 and was deleted shortly after.

 Commercial performance

 The single sold 170,000 downloads by August 2013.
 On July 20, 2014 it was certified gold by the Recording Industry Association of America (RIAA), for combined sales and streams of 500,000 units in the US.